K4rian/twserver-go/README.md

 }
 ```

-- Any image from the `./images` directory can now be reached via `<wiki_url>/img/` and can be displayed inside any wiki post.
+- Any image from the `./images` directory can now be reached via `<wiki_url>/img/` and displayed inside any wiki post.